 Identify the activity or project in the file name as well as the date the dataset was created

-Renaming files individually can be tedious and lead to errors in naming conventions so try these free batch renaming tools instead -
+Renaming files individually can be tedious and lead to errors in naming conventions so it is best to find a free batch renaming tool instead.

 File Naming Conventions for Specific Disciplines

 DOE's Atmospheric Radiation Measurement (ARM) program

 The Open Biological and Biomedical Ontologies

 Image by xkcd from XKCD